-Editor’s Note: The recent downturn in the stock market has raised concerns among many in the family foundation world.
+Editor’s Note: According to the best investment platforms UK has, the recent downturn in the stock market has raised concerns among many in the family foundation world.
 To help put the recent decline in perspective, we offer the following guest post from Richard Marker, co-principal of Wise Philanthropy, a philanthropy advisory and education firm.
 The post originally appeared on Mr. Marker’s Wise Philanthropy blog and is shared here with his permission.

 We’ve been here before.
 It wasn’t fun then and it isn’t fun now.
 No one and no foundation likes to see 10 or 20% of net worth or net assets disappear in the blink of an eye – or in our era, before our eyes on screens both large and small.